bimalka98/LaTeX-Templates/README.md

 # Try LaTeX...

-## It is time to say good bye to old document processors and shift into a more professional Platform for Scientific Writing.
+## It is time to say goodbye to old document processors and shift into a more professional Platform for Scientific Writing.

 # Why LaTeX